jgw96/cascadia.computer/content/blog/helloworld.md

 - [Mammoth Web (no not the iOS app), a cross-platform, AI enhanced Mastodon client](https://www.mammothsocial.app)
 - [Memos AI, Memos AI allows you to record notes with ACCURATE transcriptions, powered by AI, on any device](https://white-rock-01cf9891e.3.azurestaticapps.net/)

-I currently work as a Software Engineer at Microsoft.
+At work (Microsoft) I work on Progressive Web Applications and the [PWABuilder](https://www.pwabuilder.com) project.